BoltzExchange/boltz-backend/docs/api-v2.md

----
-description: >-
+# 🤖 REST API (latest)

 This page introduces Boltz API v2, the latest and recommended API for all integrations.
----

-# 🤖 REST API (latest)

 ## REST Endpoints

-The Swagger specifications of the latest Boltz REST API can be found :point\_right: [here](https://api.boltz.exchange/swagger) :point\_left: !
+The Swagger specifications of the latest Boltz REST API can be found :point_right: [here](https://api.boltz.exchange/swagger) :point_left:!

 ## WebSocket